-Campaigns like #feesmustfall demonstrated that tertiary education remains prohibitively expensive for the majority of South African students.
-We have many examples of young women who are academically-competent but forced to stay at home while they apply for funding or entry level jobs in order to earn an income to pay for their education.
+Campaigns like #feesmustfall demonstrate that higher education remains prohibitively expensive for the majority of South African students.
+We have many examples of young women who are academically-competent but forced to stay at home while they apply for funding or entry level jobs, in a country with stubbornly high youth unemployment, in order to earn an income to pay for their education.
 This causes frustration and unnecessary delays for their educational attainment and personal development.

 The majority of our beneficiaries are the first in their families to complete Grade 12 - let alone enrol at university.
 In addition to financial constraints, the lack of positive role models and academic mentors, within families and the broader community, is the main reason for high university drop-out rates.
 Through fundraising, we have funded the full undergraduate costs of young women in the following fields: Education, Law, Computer Science, Sociology, Economics, Accounting, Civil Engineering, Internal Auditing and Biological Science.
 Read their stories on Our Graduates page.
 We are passionate about supporting young women to make uninterrupted transitions from high school, to university and ultimately the world of work.
 We circulate various bursary and work opportunities on Facebook and Twitter.